Building Agentic AI Systems Evaluation Pipelines through Legal Red-Teaming, Standardization, and Mechanism Design

-I have a passion for empowering people to trust AI systems through actionable models of evaluation and engagement in the AI lifecycle.
-Senior Trustworthy AI Fellow at Mozilla, working on reimagining consent and contestability in AI.
-Previously, a Research Manager at the Responsible AI team at Accenture where I worked on bringing the latest research on AI impact assessments into practice for our diverse clients.
-I'm a lead guest editor of the Springer journal Special Issue: Intersections of Artificial Intelligence and Community Well-Being.
-As a research fellow at Partnership on AI, I worked on disentangling the intersection of organizational structure and the work within the growing field of Responsible AI.
-I am passionate about the intersection of AI, community well-being, and environmental regeneration, also as part of the Happiness Alliance.
-I was part of the core team who brought together the IEEE 7010-2020 Recommended Practice for Assessing the Impact of Autonomous and Intelligent Systems on Human Well-Being.
-Prior to that I was a senior machine learning research engineer at Samsung's innovation Think Tank Team where I worked on novel human-computer interaction interfaces, resulting in four patents.
-Previously, in 2013 I co-founded a company at the intersection of AI and workforce automation.
+Bogdana (Bobbi) is a senior data scientist at the global Responsible AI team at DLA Piper, where her work is focused on legal red-teaming and safety guardrails.
+Her research centers algorithmic impact assessments, participatory mechanism design, legal innovation, and the use of speculative methods to explore a wide range of possible futures.
+She is also a Data & Society Institute affiliate and has a passion for empowering people to trust AI systems through actionable models of evaluation and engagement in the AI lifecycle, centered on equity, access, and justice.
+Previously, a senior trustworthy AI fellow at the Mozilla Foundation (2022-24), working on reimagining consent and contestability in AI.
+A research manager at the Responsible AI team at Accenture where she worked on bringing the latest research on AI impact assessments into practice for diverse clients.
+Bobbi is a lead guest editor of the Springer journal Special Issue: Intersections of Artificial Intelligence and Community Well-Being.
+As a research fellow at Partnership on AI, she worked on disentangling the intersection of organizational structure and the work within the growing field of Responsible AI.
+Bobbi is passionate about the intersection of AI, community well-being, and environmental regeneration, also as part of the Happiness Alliance.
+She was part of the core team who brought together the IEEE 7010-2020 Recommended Practice for Assessing the Impact of Autonomous and Intelligent Systems on Human Well-Being.
+Prior to that she was a senior machine learning research engineer at Samsung's innovation Think Tank Team where she worked on novel human-computer interaction interfaces, resulting in four patents.
+Previously, in 2013 she co-founded a company at the intersection of AI and workforce automation.

 Recent updates